-Most supervisors take on the role without a true understanding of what it means to be a leader.
-They sometimes make demands and automatically expect their employees to carry out these tasks without hesitation.
+Most supervisors take on the role without truly understanding what it means to be a leader.
+They sometimes make demands and automatically expect their employees to do these tasks without hesitation.

 They require that team members perform at optimal levels, meet stringent deadlines, and get along well with colleagues because that’s what they are supposed to do.